 Here are some of the most important factors to take into consideration when choosing a breast pump.

 Range Of Cycles And Suction Settings

 The pump cycles and suction settings are used to measure its effectiveness since it is defined by how much milk it yields in the least amount of time.
 This is often based on speed, frequency and suction strength of the pump.

 To understand the cyclic rate and suction strength, a breast pump cyclic rate may also mean suction speed.
 This describes a single complete suction and release (discharge) action from the pump.

 Breast pumps are engineered to mimic a baby’s sucking in terms of suction frequency and pressure.
 Since a healthy baby will hit an average of 1.28 sucks per second, an effective pump is estimated to have a cyclic rate (suction speed) of about 60 per minute – highly effective.
 Most pumps have a cyclic rate of 40-60 sucks per minute.

 In terms of suction strength (suction pressure) this amounts to about 150-220 mmHg.
 Suction levels below 150mmHg may affect the mother’s comfort, milk production and the efficiency of milk expression.
 While that above 220mmHg can cause pain in the nipples.

 A good pump should have its suction strength in this range and have an adjustable cycle and suction strength settings manually.

-You should also understand that cycle rate depends a lot on the pumps grade with hospital grade pumps having the highest rate.
+You should also understand that cycle rate depends a lot on the pump grade with hospital-grade pumps having the highest rate.

 For those working in special environments, you may acquire hand-operated or others that come with car adapters that would help you take advantage of the little time you get from your busy schedule.